neillturner/pocketknife_puppet/README.md

 Using `pocketknife`, you create a project that describes the configuration of your computers and then deploy it to bring them to their intended state.

-With `pocketknife`, you don't need to setup or manage a specialized `chef-server` node or rely on an unreliable network connection to a distant hosted service whose security you don't control, deal with managing `chef`'s security keys, or deal with manually synchronizing data with the `chef-server` datastore.
+With `pocketknife`, you don't need to setup or manage a specialized `puppet master` node or rely on an unreliable network connection to a distant hosted service whose security you don't control, deal with managing `puppet`'s security keys, or deal with manually synchronizing data with the `puppet master` datastore.

-With `pocketknife`, all of your cookbooks, roles and nodes are stored in easy-to-use files that you can edit, share, backup and version control with tools you already have.
+With `pocketknife`, all of your manifests and modules are stored in easy-to-use files that you can edit, share, backup and version control with tools you already have.

-pocketknife_puppet is a modification of orginal pocketknife for puppet 2008 servers and above.
+pocketknife_puppet is a modification of orginal pocketknife for puppet.

 Usage
 -----